-This privacy policy was last updated on 19th December 2022.
+This privacy notice was last updated in June 2026.

 How we get the personal information and why we have it